keivrijdag/keivrijdag/README.md

 2018-03-05|Emergent properties in single-rule single-agent systems in featureless donut-shaped worlds 2018-03-12|The effect of black holes on the retinal system of bottom-dwelling ciclids in Lake Victoria in winter when it is cloudy
 2018-03-19|[An unofficial Giacomonday]
+2018-03-26|The effect of alternative universes on Darwinian sexual selection on costless and honest traits on species in those universes

 ## FAQ